Graduate Program in Energy and Mineral Engineering

 - Committee members will ask questions about the proposal and other topics related to prior coursework.
 Questions unrelated to the proposal may be asked to explore any possible deficiencies in the student’s background and training; additional coursework may be planned.

-- Research performance may also be used as a criterion in making the pass/fail decision on the Candidacy Examination.
-Research advisors may be asked to provide the Candidacy Examination Committee with an evaluation of the research performance of the student.
+- Research performance may also be used as a criterion in making the pass/fail decision on the Qualifying Examination.
+Research advisors may be asked to provide the Qualifying Examination Committee with an evaluation of the research performance of the student.

 - Ph.D.
-Candidacy Examinations are not publicly announced but the student is welcome to invite an audience for the 30-minute presentation.
+Qualifying Examinations are not publicly announced but the student is welcome to invite an audience for the 30-minute presentation.
 The subsequent examination will be conducted in closed doors without audience members.

 - The Ph.D.
-Candidacy Examination Committee will vote on acceptance into candidacy after the examination is over.
+Qualifying Examination Committee will vote on acceptance into candidacy after the examination is over.

 - If the exam is not passed on the first attempt, it may be taken once more within the following two (2) semesters.
 The committee may recommend that the candidate complete an M.S. thesis before proceeding to the Ph.D. if the student does not have a master’s degree in EME.